 Oberlin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Oberlin is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Oberlin who work in office and administrative support (20.65%), healthcare (12.61%), and management occupations (11.09%).
+Overall, Oberlin is a town of service providers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Oberlin who work in office and administrative support (15.96%), maintenance occupations (13.75%), and management occupations (10.87%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Oberlin has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Oberlin has few renters and college students.
 But the biggest reason it is quieter in Oberlin than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Oberlin may be for you.

-Oberlin is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Oberlin doesn't have a public transportation system that people use for their commute.

 Oberlin is an extremely ethnically-diverse town.
 The people who call Oberlin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oberlin residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Oberlin include English, French, Irish, French Canadian, and German.
+Important ancestries of people in Oberlin include English, French, Irish, Italian, and Acadian/Cajun.

 The most common language spoken in Oberlin is English.
-Other important languages spoken here include French and Italian.
+Other important languages spoken here include French and Spanish.

 There is an especially high percentage of incarcerated people (2.2%) living in the neighborhood.

-Did you know that the neighborhood has more French and Native American ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more French ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 14.8% of this neighborhood's residents have French ancestry and 2.1% have Native American ancestry.
+In fact, 15.5% of this neighborhood's residents have French ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.